To protect your Play Console account, Google offers many tools and best practices that can help keep your account secure.

 Note: If your account has been compromised, you should protect it to help prevent future account issues.
 You can help keep your developer account and users safe by turning on 2-step verification.

-Username & password issues
+Username and password issues

 If you're having trouble signing in to your account, you can visit the Google Account Recovery page for help.Go to Google Account Recovery